 The proposed route crosses federal, State, private, and tribal lands.
 SCE submitted an application and PEA to the CPUC so that the CPUC may issue a CPCN for the project and issue and certify an EIR for the California portion of the project pursuant to CEQA.
-SCE has also submitted an application to the BLM for an Amended ROW Grant and, if approved, the BLM would issue a Notice to Proceed, allowing construction to be administered by the BLM.
+SCE has also submitted an application to the BLM for an Amended ROW Grant and, after the Final EIS and Record of Decision are released, the BLM would issue a Notice to Proceed, allowing construction to be administered by the BLM.
 Finally, BIA must issue a ROW Grant for the portion of the Proposed Project that would cross the Morongo tribal land.